IRC with SSL and OTR Encryption

 /set cmd_queue_speed 1msec

-To save configuration enter:
+To save the configuration, enter:

 /save